doctoomeProject/data_eng_test_v1/README.md

 ### 🧩 Main Task
 You must clean, transform, and merge the four datasets into a single consolidated table.
-Once the final table is ready, upload it to:
+Once the final table is ready, save it into a folder called results such has:
-`s3://data-eng-interviews/results/{your_name}/`
+`data-eng-interviews/results/final.parquet`

 Your code should be structured, efficient, and easily reproducible.